 The CLR greatly simplifies the windows programming model.
 It doesn’t have the same plumbing requirements typical win32 applications used to have like Globally Unique IDentifiers (GUIDs), the registry and so on.
 That means it frees your time to focus more on the task at hand instead of doing boring and often error-prone boilerplate code.
 Once an application has been installed and run on a pc it should always run, partly because of the reasons mentioned above, like the fact that it doesn’t suffer from versioning problems etc.

 The CLR allows developers to write libraries in one language and use these libraries in another language.
-It also saves you from having to compile and test your application on every different processor architecture that may be used (x86, x64, IA64.
+It also saves you from having to compile and test your application on every different processor architecture that may be used (x86, x64, IA64,…).
 As long as there is a .NET framework for that architecture you get the support for free.

 In chapter 1 on typing we discussed that type-safety is very much what strong typing is about.
 The CLR ensures type-safety so that objects will always be accessed in the same way.
 It gives you a consistent model for error handling.
 If there is an error it always will throw an exception that you can handle in your code.
 The exception handling includes a stack-trace, making it a lot easier to look for the cause of bugs.
 On top of all the goodness we described above, the CLR provides excellent tools for securing your application and your code.